gree/observed/README.md

 Then you will see turn-around-time and status(`success` or `error`) for each poll to your HTTP service running on `http://localhost:3000`.

-The example described here is fairly simple and would looks useless itself, but refrain that Observed is just a framework.
+The example described here is fairly simple and would look useless at glance, but refrain that Observed is just a framework.
-If you want to monitor performances or get statistics on performance on your service, you can redirect the results to Fluentd, Ganglia and take advantages of their rich features and plugins.
+If you want to monitor performances or get statistics on performance on your service, you can redirect the results to Fluentd, Ganglia or else and take advantages of their rich features and plugins.
-We like not reinventing the wheel and it is encouraged to use Observed for just polling, transforming and emitting the result to other services, and do monitoring, watching, alerting things there.
+We like not reinventing the wheel and it is encouraged to use Observed for just to poll something and then emit the result to other services.
+Things like monitoring, watching, alerting can be done there.

 ## Documentation